-Every year, Singaporeans tune into budget to hear more about what our financial planning looks like for the year to come, and this year was no exception.
-This year, the Singapore 2020 Budget centred around assisting families with household expenses, and will also be helping businesses with tax rebates as Singapore deals with a potential recession.
+Every year, Singaporeans tune into the annual Budget to find out what Singapore's financial planning looks like for the year ahead, and 2020 was no exception.
+This year, the Singapore 2020 Budget was centred around assisting families with household expenses and helping businesses with tax rebates as Singapore deals with a potential recession.
 DPM Heng Swee Keat has committed to tapping $10.95 billion from Singapore's reserves to help the economy in this potentially trying time as we recover from the effects of COVID-19.

 These are the key highlights of the Singapore 2020 Budget, and some suggestions on what you should do with your finances in anticipation of the leaner times to come.

 This package, worth $4 billion, aims to help enterprises retain local workers, and provide economic support to companies through income tax rebates.